gjsify/ts-for-gir/README.md

 [CLI](/packages/cli/README.md) - Learn about the CLI options and what to keep in mind when using them.
 [Development](/DEVELOPMENT.md) - Learn how you can contribute to this project.
 [gjsify/types](https://github.com/gjsify/types) - Pre-generated NPM packages that you can use directly without needing ts-for-gir for it.
-[GNOME Shell Extension Types](https://github.com/gjsify/gnome-shell) - Additional hand written type definitions for GNOME Shell Extensions.
+[GNOME Shell Extension Types](https://github.com/gjsify/gnome-shell) - Very experimental additional hand written type definitions for GNOME Shell Extensions.